Diktyoma: Histologic findings

 Microscopically, the tumor cells recapitulate embryonic sensory retina or nonpigmented ciliary epithelium.
 The chalky grayish-white particles within the tumor mass correspond to foci of cartilage on histology; the semi-translucent membrane covering the lens in some tumors corresponds to spreading neoplastic cells.

 Tumor cells form a characteristic diktyomatous pattern, with folded cords and sheets resembling a fisherman's net.
 In early development of the retina, the medullary epithelial cells acquire polarity, such that a basement membrane associated with the vitreous forms the internal limiting membrane on one side, while terminal bars form the outer limiting membrane on the other side.
 Proliferating tumor cells of diktyoma maintain the same polarity, arranged in cords and sheets folding back upon themselves.
 Depending on the direction of the folding, some folds surround fluid collection, while others do not.
 These fluid-filled spaces correspond to the grossly observed small cysts, which are mainly composed of vitreous humor.

 About 30-50 percent of diktyomas contain heteroplastic elements, and thus belong to the teratoid subtype.
-These heteroplatic elements may include hyaline cartilage, rhabdomyoblasts, and neuroglial tissue.
+These heteroplastic elements may include hyaline cartilage, rhabdomyoblasts, and neuroglial tissue.
 Sarcomatous elements may be seen in malignant tumors.
 Foci of dystrophic calcifications may be present.